Jacques de Belleville

 Jacques de Montmorency, sieur de Belleville (died c.
 1640) was a 17th-century French violinist, lutenist, ballet master and composer.

-He was one of Louis XIII of France's dance masters with Nicolas Dugap, Jacques Cordier called "Bocan" and Pierre Beauchamp.
+He was one of Louis XIII's dance masters with Nicolas Dugap, Jacques Cordier and Pierre Beauchamp.

-27 mai 1637 he married Antoinette Guibourg, the widow of painter and theater costume designer Daniel Rabel.
+On 27 May 1637 he married Antoinette Guibourg, the widow of painter and theater costume designer Daniel Rabel.

 Works

 He is best known for the great ballets of which he wrote the music and organized the choreography to the court of Louis XIII between 1615 and 1632, including: